 House Of Commons Springs A Leak, Forcing It To Close For The Day

 It was supposed to be a rare quiet afternoon for the House of Commons, a break from the chaos of Brexit.
-But as members of the U.K. legislature discussed other issues, their chamber began to take on water, through a large leak in the ceiling.
+But as members of the U.K. Parliament discussed other issues, their chamber began to take on water, through a large leak in the ceiling.
 And with rainwater pouring in, business was canceled for the rest of Thursday.

 Members of Parliament gamely tried to speak over the sound of water echoing as it splashed into the gallery above them.
 But as they spoke, they often sneaked glances toward the ceiling, keeping an eye on the deluge while they discussed tax enforcement policies.